DigitalSlideArchive/DSA-WSI-DeID/docs/CUSTOMIZING.rst

 Disabling the Redaction Control
 +++++++++++++++++++++++++++++++

 Redaction can be disabled for certain metadata fields.
 This can be used for fields that are helpful to users reviewing images, but will never contain actual PHI/PII.
 This can be configured on a per-format basis.
-In order to specify which fields should have redaction disabled, add those fields, as regular expressions, to the following lists:
+The following settings control this functionality.

 * ``no_redact_control_keys``
 * ``no_redact_control_keys_format_aperio``
 * ``no_redact_control_keys_format_hamamatsu``
 * ``no_redact_control_keys_format_philips``

+In order to disable redaction controls for certain metadata fields, you can add `key: value` pairs to the dictionaries in `girder.local.conf`.
+Both the key and value need to be regular expressions.
+The `key` is a regular expression that will match your target metadata.
+The associated `value` should be a regular expression that matches the expected metadata value.
+For example, if your metadata should always contain an integer value, you could use the regular expression `"\\d+"`.
+If you view an image and the metadata value does not match the expected expression, then redaction will be available for that metadata item.

 Note that fields specified in ``no_redact_control_keys`` will have redaction disabled on all image formats.
-If you wish to disable redaction of a metadata field on, for example, Aperio images only, you can add that value to the ``no_redact_control_keys_format_aperio`` list.
+If you wish to disable redaction of a metadata field on, for example, Aperio images only, you can add that metadata key and expected value to the ``no_redact_control_keys_format_aperio`` dictionary.

 Hiding Metadata Fields
 ++++++++++++++++++++++

-If you wish to hide certain metadata fields because they will never contain PHI/PII and are not useful to reviewers, you can specify those metadata fields, as regular expressions, in the following lists in ``girder.local.conf``:
+Similar to configuration for disabling redaction, if you wish to hide certain metadata fields because they will never contain PHI/PII and are not useful to reviewers, you can specify those metadata fields and their expected values, as regular expressions, in the following dictionaries in ``girder.local.conf``:

 * ``hide_metadata_keys``
 * ``hide_metadata_keys_format_aperio``
 * ``hide_metadata_keys_format_hamamatsu``
 * ``hide_metadata_keys_format_philips``

+If these metadata items contain unexpected values (e.g., text where a number was expected), they will be visible and available for redaction.